-Bar charts—Displays data points as bars to show comparisons between categories.
+Bar charts display data points as bars to show comparisons between categories.
 One axis of the chart shows the specific categories being compared, and the other axis represents a discrete value.

 You can arrange the Bar series in different ways to emphasize various aspects of the data:

 - Clustered Bar Graphs—Bars are clustered in groups two or more series.

 - Stacked, Stacked 100% Bar Graphs—Show the bars divided into subparts to display a cumulative effect.

 In a Cartesian coordinate system the bars have a rectangular shape and can be horizontal (Bar chart) or vertical (sometime called Column chart).

 In a Polar coordinate system the bars appears in a wedge shape.
 If the series are arranged on the radial axis, that is, the wedges start from the radial axis and goes by the angular axis, the result is a Pie chart.
 Otherwise, if the bars are arranged by the angular axis, the result is a Rose chart.

-Line charts—Displays a series of data points connected by straight or smooth line segments.
+Line charts display a series of data points connected by straight or smooth line segments.
 Data points are represented by markers that can vary by shape (circle, square, diamond, cross, and so on) and can display a third variable or measure with its size (also known as Bubble charts).

 When a Line series is projected on a Polar coordinate system, the result is also known as a Radar or Spider Line chart.
 Line series may be stacked to show a cumulative effect (stacked or stacked 100%).

-Area charts—Similar to the Line series.
+Area charts are similar to the Line series.
 Area series display series of data points connected by straight or smooth line segments too but the area below the line is colored to indicate the volume.

 When an Area series is projected on a Polar coordinate system, the result is also known as a Radar or Spider Area chart.
 Area series may be stacked to show a cumulative effect (stacked or stacked 100%).

-Range Bar charts—Similar to the Bar series.
+Range Bar charts are similar to the Bar series.
 However, the bars do not start from the axis but at a given value.
 The Range Bar emphasizes the distance between two values or measures.